preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 Advanced Search
 *****************
-When a search has been made in Quick Search, Advanced Search is available through by a link at the bottom.
+When a search has been made in Quick Search, Advanced Search is available through a link at the bottom.
 Advanced search can also be made available using the Search block.

 .. image:: advanced-search-in-quick-new.png